ygda-org/programming-guide/sections/section-3.md

 ## Adjusting camera

-The camera right now feels a little cramped, lets fix that by adjusting the zoom.
+The player looks a little small, so lets fix that by adjusting the zoom.
 Go to your `world.tscn` scene and, in the scene tree, select your camera.
-Now go to the inspector and you can adjust this.
+Now go to the inspector and adjust the zoom property.
 Set it to 2.
 The camera also follows the player closely and feels very rigid.
-We can fix this by enabled "Position Smoothing" for the camera in the inspector.
+We can fix this by also enabling "Position Smoothing" for the camera in the inspector.

 ![adjusting camera](../images/section-3/adjusting-camera.png)